stackbit-projects/tylerwillis-9c92f/content/pages/index.md

         new_window: false
         no_follow: false
         type: action
-      - label: What is Skilled Optimism and Why is it Important?
+      - label: What is Skilled Optimism and why is it important?
         url: '#'
         style: link
         has_icon: false